 This example shows how you can build a top sellers page for your Shopify store in Parabola without writing a single line of code.
 If you don't use Shopify, don't worry: Parabola is very flexible and can work with Webflow, Weebly, Squarespace, Wix, you name it – it works.

-We group (Group By) the items to count how many of each were sold, and Sort by the number sold – now the items are stack ranked by sales volume!
-Finally we use Row Numbers combined with another Row Filter to select only the top ten most sold items.
+We count how many of each were sold, and Sort rows by the number sold – now the items are stack ranked by sales volume!
+Finally we use theInsert row numbers step combined with another Remove rows step to select only the top ten most sold items.

 For this next bit (the fun part), if you don't have a "Best Sellers" collection you'll want to go ahead and create it in Shopify and make a note of its id.